osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/Data selection configuration/Change Of Value configuration.md

 ## Usage

 To enable COV for a specified data selection item, change the DataCollectionMode to `SubscribeCov` or `SubscribeCovProperty` in data selection configuration.
-The configured schedule will determine how often the adapter attempts to re-subscribe the item for COV notifications.
+The configured schedule will determine how often the adapter attempts to resubscribe the item for COV notifications.
 If you do not configure a schedule, the item will not be subscribed.

 In `SubscribeCov` mode, the adapter subscribes to a BACnet object on the device, and the device reports values on change for properties enabled for COV reporting based on object type, typically including `PresentValue` and `StatusFlags`.
 If the data selection item **PropertyIdentifier** is specified, it must match one of these properties, otherwise COV notifications for this item will not be written to the data stream.
 If **PropertyIdentifier** is omitted, `PresentValue` will be used for the stream.